jdasfd/withncbi_note/note/Pseudomonas.md

     faops split-about ASSEMBLY/${S}/*_protein.faa.gz 200000 STRAINS/${S}/
 done

+# using interproscan to search proteins in every RefSeq strains
 for S in $(cat typical.lst); do
     for f in $(find STRAINS/${S}/ -maxdepth 1 -type f -name "[0-9]*.fa" | sort); do
         >&2 echo "==> ${f}"